orendain/DemeoMods/README.md

 - Card energy (mana) gained from attacks reduced by 25%
 - Healing Potion heals for 5, Water Bottle heals for 2, and Rejuvenation/Fountains heal for 8
 - Reviving a player by any means removes Stunned and Frozen effects
-- Most player summons can have detrimental effects on enemies who hit them
+- Player summons have detrimental effects on enemies who hit them
+- Some abilities now have added secondary effects
 - Player cast electrical attacks won't damage or stun other players or non-charmed allies
 - Critical hits award 10 gold to that player or if on the last map will heal that player for 1 (if hurt)
 - Attacks and critical hits always have a 2% chance to heal players for 1 and 2 health respectively